Aims and Scope

 EO has a wide range of applications, including online mapping services, large-scale surveillance, urban modelling, navigation systems, natural hazard forecast and response, climate change monitoring, virtual habitat modelling, and more.
 The integration with other kinds of data necessitates the application of multiple pattern recognition tasks for analysis and offers immense potential for advancing our understanding of Earth's dynamics, thanks to an interdisciplinarity which allows to address complex societal and environmental challenges.

-The primary goal of this workshop is to foster collaboration and idea exchange among the Computer Vision, Remote Sensing and Environmental Monitoring communities, both nationally and internationally.
+The primary goal of this workshop is to foster collaboration and idea exchange among the Computer Vision, Remote Sensing, Environmental Monitoring, and Climate Change communities, both nationally and internationally.
 We aim to bring together researchers and experts from the three fields to promote interdisciplinary research, encourage innovative computer vision approaches for automated interpretation of Earth observation and other correlated data, and enhance knowledge within the vision community for this rapidly evolving and highly impactful area of research.
 The implications of this research are far-reaching, affecting human society, economy, industry, and the environment.

 Precisely, a non-exhaustive list of topics of interest includes the following:

-- Methods: Data-centric machine learning; remote sensing data + language processing (such as Large Language Models) models; open-set, open-world, and open long-tailed recognition; multi-resolution, multi-temporal, multi-sensor, multi-modal approaches; generative models (GANs, stable diffusion, etc); self-, weakly, semi-, and unsupervised approaches; human-in-the-loop and active learning; etc.
+- Methods: advancements in Data-centric machine learning; foundation models; remote Sensing, UAV or Vision data with language processing models (Multimodal Large Language Models, Vision Language Models, Prompt Engineering, RAG, etc); geospatial AI; open-set, open-world, and open long-tailed recognition; Multi-resolution, multi-temporal, multi-sensor, multi-view, multi-modal approaches; Generative models (GANs, stable diffusion, autoencoders); Graph Neural Networks; Spatio-temporal modeling; Self-, weakly-, semi-, and unsupervised approaches; Physics-Informed Neural Networks; human-in-the-loop and active learning; edge AI, explainable and trustworthy AI; uncertainty-aware learning; digital twins; climate informatics; green AI; causal learning, and so on.

-- Tasks: Classification; object detection; segmentation (universal, semantic, panoptic, and/or instance); data augmentation and improvement; deep fake; domain adaptation and concept drift; super-resolution; explainability and interpretability; multi and hyperspectral, optical and radar image processing; and so on.
+- Tasks: innovative approaches to classification; object detection; segmentation (universal, semantic, panoptic, and/or instance); environmental anomaly detection; climate risk prediction; flood and wildfire detection; drought monitoring; glacier retreat analysis; biodiversity assessment; ecosystem monitoring; carbon emission estimation; crop health analysis; precision agriculture; water quality assessment; air pollution monitoring; urban heat island detection; data augmentation and synthetic data generation; deep fake and misinformation; domain adaptation and concept drift; super-resolution; explainability and interpretability; Multi and hyperspectral, optical, and radar image processing; environmental scene understanding; habitat mapping; geospatial reasoning; and so on.